jk-oster/laravel-collection-trend/docs/README.md

 ### Value Column

-By default laravel-collection-trend you have to specify the column / property name that contains the values you want to aggregate in the aggregate method.
-Like the date column you can specify it using a ``string|Closure`` which you pass in the aggregate methods.
+By default in laravel-collection-trend you have to pass the column / property name as ``string`` that contains the values you want to aggregate to the aggregate methods.
+However, like the date column you can also specify a ``Closure```returning a value, which you pass in the aggregate methods.

 Example: